 - printable label (you can print mine out below)

 Mix the oatmeal and sugar together and add the sugar crystals.
 I added about a tablespoon of each color.
 Place into an organza baggie and add the label.
 Be sure to make extra for the neighborhood kids.
 It’s a cinch to make and it’s nice to spread the cheer!

 Magic Reindeer food recipe printable label

 You can print the magic food poem template here.
 I printed mine out on glossy photo paper.
 The reindeer food recipe printable tag poem is whimsical and sure to delight the kids:

 The night before Christmas, take your child or grandchild outside and place the bag in a special spot for the reindeer.
 Such a fun memory this will be!

 I prefer making this magic reindeer food with edible sugar crystals.
-If you don’t have the sugar crystals, you could use glitter, but remember that glitter can be harmful to some wildlife if you live in an area where there are abundant birds and mammals.
+If you don’t have the sugar crystals, you could use glitter, but be careful of using that version if you live in an area where there are abundant birds and mammals.